 Do not hunt on road rights-of-way unless you are certain they are open to public use.
 Most road rights-of-way are under control of the adjacent landowner and are closed to hunting when the adjacent land is posted closed to hunting.

 No person shall kill, cripple, waste, destroy, spoil or abandon the edible flesh (breast meat) of any wild turkey without making a reasonable effort to retrieve the bird, and retain it in his/her actual custody, at the place where taken and between that place and either (a) his/her personal permanent residence, (b) a taxidermist, or (c) a common carrier.

 Licenses Available by Unit

 A maximum of 75 turkey licenses will be issued for an experimental turkey season for the city of Bismarck and specific surrounding areas.
-Licenses are distributed on a first-come, first-served basis to those licensed to bow hunt deer within the city limits of Bismarck.
 Licenses are available at the Game and Fish headquarters in Bismarck after a person has received a valid city archery permit.

 A maximum of 75 turkey licenses will be issued for an experimental bow season on the North Dakota Department of Corrections and Rehabilitation land south of Bismarck.
 Licenses are available at the Game and Fish Department after a person receives an access permit from NDDOCR.